-The mobility budget is a Belgian legislation that allows companies to offer a more eco-friendly tailor-made mobility budget to either employees with a company car or employees who qualify for one, within a favourable tax regime.
+The mobility budget is a Belgian legislation that allows companies to offer an eco-friendlier tailor-made mobility budget to either employees with a company car or employees who qualify for one, within a favourable tax regime.

 The mobility budget can be used in 3 pillars:

-The employee can choose a more eco-friendly car (a vehicle that emits less CO2, an electric car, etc.).
-Enjoys the same tax and social treatment as a classic company car for both the employer and the employee.
+The employee can choose an eco-friendlier car (a vehicle that emits less CO2, an electric car, etc.).
+Benefits: the same tax and social treatment as a classic company car for both the employer and the employee.

-With the remaining budget (or whole budget if you didn't choose a car), the employee can pay for more sustainable modes of travel.
+With the remaining budget (or the entire budget if no car was chosen), the employee can pay for more sustainable modes of travel.

 - soft mobility (e-step, hoverboard, bike, etc.)